Frosty3316/portfolio-site/README.md

-# Frosty’s Frontend Portfolio ✨
+# Faustina’s Frontend Portfolio ✨

 A collection of frontend projects focused on clean UI, smooth interactions, and thoughtful design.